Uma-95/Practice-2/README.md

 # Basic-Projects
-This repo has all my beginner level experimentations with HTML and CSS.
+This repo has all my beginner-level experimentations with HTML and CSS.